briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     excluded in computing adjusted federal taxable income.

-    9. _(9)_ Deduct any net profit of a pass-through entity owned directly or indirectly by the taxpayer and included in the taxpayer’s federal taxable income unless an affiliated group of corporations includes that net profit in the group’s federal taxable income in accordance with division (E)(3) (b) of section 124.33 of the Codified Ordinances.
+    9. _(9)_ Deduct any net profit of a pass-through entity owned directly or indirectly by the taxpayer and included in the taxpayer's federal taxable income unless an affiliated group of corporations includes that net profit in the group's federal taxable income in accordance with division (E)(3) (b) of section 124.33 of the Codified Ordinances.

-    10. _(10)_ Add any loss incurred by a pass-through entity owned directly or indirectly by the taxpayer and included in the taxpayer’s federal taxable income unless an affiliated group of corporations includes that loss in the group’s federal taxable income in accordance with division (E)(3)(b) of section 124.33 of the Codified Ordinances.
+    10. _(10)_ Add any loss incurred by a pass-through entity owned directly or indirectly by the taxpayer and included in the taxpayer's federal taxable income unless an affiliated group of corporations includes that loss in the group's federal taxable income in accordance with division (E)(3)(b) of section 124.33 of the Codified Ordinances.

         If the taxpayer is not a C corporation, is not a disregarded entity that